 Ask for un caffè, not un espresso (or worse, expresso! ).
 All coffee is espresso, though some establishments do serve caffe americano.
 If you ask for latte you'll receive a glass of milk.
 Caffelatte will get you the milk+coffee drink you desire.
 (It's usually served for breakfast, but folks sometimes have it for a quick, light supper, served in a very large cup or bowl, with crunchy bread or breakfast biscotti dunked in it, just as Americans might make a dinner of breakfast cereal).

-Coffee should be savored for its own taste, so don't expect to find hazelnut, caramel, pumpkin spice, or other , or elaborate variations like a flat white.
+Coffee should be savored for its own taste, so don't expect to find hazelnut, caramel, pumpkin spice, or other , or variations like a flat white.
 Nor does coffee come in different sized cups.
 Half of an already teeny cup is standard, and finding that unsatisfying, I usually order a macchiatone, that is, a "large" caffè macchiato--coffee with a dash of milk,

 Ignore the self-styled sophisticates and smug know-it-alls who tell you that Italians never, ever, drink a cappuccino after noon time, and that doing so labels you a clueless tourist.
-That may have been true once (or perhaps still is, among certain types of people or in certain parts of the country), but I've seen my native-born Italian friends order cappuccini in the afternoon, evening, and night.
+That may have been true once (or perhaps still is, among certain types of people or in certain parts of the country), but I've seen my native-born Veneto friends order cappuccini in the afternoon, evening, and even very late at night.
 Drinking a cappuccino in non-breakfast hours is not an embarassing faux pas and the barista and other patrons will not laugh at you.
 They couldn't care less.
 Not drinking a cappuccino in the afternoon or evening will hardly fool anyone into believing you're a local anyway.
 And for that matter, what's the matter with being a tourist (or better, a visitor)?
 It's not something to be ashamed of--on the contrary, people will be curious and want to know who you are and where you come from, and will be pleased that you are visiting their area, which will lead to pleasant, memorable cultural exchanges.
-That said, drinking coffee of any kind with your lunch or dinner (an American practice?) really is something that you should NEVER EVER do!
+That said, drinking coffee of any kind along with lunch or dinner (an American practice?) really is something that you should NEVER EVER do!
 It's not a matter of protocal; it's simply indicatative of a total lack of understanding and appreciation of food.

 The usual procedure is to check out the offerings, choose what you want, then make yourself comfortable and wait to be served.
 Generally, you pay when you have finished.

 • It’s not a good idea to leave bikes unattended and unlocked.
-Bike thieves, mostly from eastern Europe, may be watching or happening to pass by on a bike hunting expedition.
+Bike thieves, mostly from eastern Europe, may be watching, or happening to pass by on a bike hunting expedition.
 Just because you have parked your bike in sight doesn’t mean that someone can’t quickly jump on it and ride off, or sweep it up and toss it into a waiting van.
 It happens.
 I carry an for snack stops.

 FOOD & DRINK